What Are Strategic Initiatives?

 Strategic initiatives are action-oriented and measurable goals that translate your organization’s focus areas into specific outcomes.
-They’re concise with clear deadlines and owner(s).
+They’re concise with clear deadlines, milestones, and owner(s).

 Suppose your strategic focus areas are the big categories of effort, the high-level outcomes you aspire to achieve.
 In that case, the strategic initiatives are the next goals you need to hit to progress toward your focus areas and get you closer to your company’s vision.

 The success of a given strategic initiative doesn’t depend on one single project.
 Instead, it’s the result of a sequence of successful and aligned projects.